wyhsirius/LIA-X/README.md

 ```

 ## Interactive Gradio Interface
-We recommend to use [gradio interface]() to play with LIA-X. Run it locally
+We recommend to use gradio interface to play with LIA-X. You could also exoplore in our online [HF Space](https://huggingface.co/spaces/YaohuiW/LIA-X)

 ```bash
 python app.py